di4vat/CS50/README.md

 # CS50
-Solutions to psets on CS50.
+This is my solutions to the CS50 psets